robertbdc/MOOPS-Moo-on-MIPS/DOC/ComputerGuess.md

 ###Pre-check

-* If we have 1 known Bovine in the Field, go to Phase 2, Mode 3
+* If we have 1 known Bovine in the Field, go to Phase 2, Mode 4
-* If we have 3 known Bovines in the Pen, go to Phase 2, Mode 4
+* If we have 3 known Bovines in the Pen, go to Phase 2, Mode 5

+###Phase 2, Mode 0: Initialize

+At this point, we don't know anything about any individual digits.
+Initialize counters and go to Mode 1.

-###Phase 2, Mode 0: Multiple unknowns in both Pen and Field
+###Phase 2, Mode 1: Multiple unknowns in both Pen and Field

 If we swap a digit from the Field into the Pen, one of three things can happen to the Bovine count - all of which tell us something about the digits we're comparing.

 * Bovines increase: Digit from Pen is a Goat, Digit from Field is a Bovine.
 Keep digits swapped and repeat Phase 2 until we have 4 Bovines.
 * Bovines decrease: Digit from Pen is a Bovine, Digit from Field is a Goat.
 Swap back to original places and repeat Phase 2
 * Bovines same: Digit from Pen is the same type as Digit from Field, but what is it?
-Swap back to original places, save Pen digit as PenA, and go to Mode 1.
+Swap back to original places, save Pen digit as PenA, and go to Mode 2.

-###Phase 2, Mode 1: Multiple unknowns, but one in the Pen is the same as the one in the Field
+###Phase 2, Mode 2: Multiple unknowns, but one in the Pen is the same as the one in the Field

 We have a digit from the Pen (PenA) and the same digit from the Field, and we know they're the same, but which are they?